 Ras Bu Abboud Beach 974

-Also known as Beach 974, the new tourist and family destination is a 260,000 sq m and 1.2 km long recreational destination with relaxing sands, live music and DJs, water sports and beach activities, food and retail outlets and more.
+Also known as Beach 974, the tourist and family destination is a 260,000 sq m and 1.2 km long recreational destination with relaxing sands, live music and DJs, water sports and beach activities, food and retail outlets and more.
 It also includes walking and cycling paths with a length of 2.6 km; 11,500 sq m of landscaping and 500 trees; service booths such as restaurants, cafés, toilets and more in four separate areas; 73 seating areas, 216 umbrellas, 286 beach chairs and beach showers; and 255 parking spaces.
 The beach is next to the only waterfront venue of FIFA World Cup Qatar 2022™, Stadium 974, and is home to the colourful public art installation ‘Doha Mountains’ by Swiss artist Ugo Rondinone, next to Tche Tche Cafe.
 Opening times: 10 am – sunset.
 Admission: QAR35 per person; QAR15 for children below the age of 12.
+Entry fees change per season.
+Call ahead and check for up to date timings.
 Contact: ra974beach.com, Instagram @974.beach

 Semaisma North Beach